adarsh9780/easyvenv/README.md

 easyvenv.sh - Shell script to create a python3 virtual environment

 #### HOW TO USE
 - Download the script at any location
 - From the same location, run `bash easyvenv.sh`
 - It will ask for `project_name`, enter the name and you are good to go
-    - Additionaly you can pass some optional arguments as `bash easyvenv.sh [OPTIONS]`*Some of these options are default behaviour*
+- Additionaly you can pass some optional arguments as `bash easyvenv.sh [OPTIONS]`

 #### DESCRIPTION
 easyvenv.sh is a shell script to create python3 virtual environments(venvs).The idea behind this tool is to create venvs and setting up the shortcuts in one go.